![]() |

 So the Definition of Alcoholism and Definition of Drug Addiction will provide you with the necessary insight into the nature of addiction.

-Of course knowing What Causes Alcoholism and drug addiction is also crucial in understanding the nature of addiction so be sure to read about that.
+Of course knowing What Causes Alcoholism and addiction related problems is also crucial in understanding their underlying nature so be sure to read about that.

-Having an Introduction of Drug Addiction will provide essential background into what drug addiction is actually all about and clear up a lot of mis-conceptions people have.
+Having an Introduction of Drug Addiction will provide essential background into what it actually is and clear up a lot of mis-conceptions people have.

-There are of course plenty further important related topics I want to talk to you about, which you'll see down at the bottom of the page - but let me first give you my take on what I believe drug addiction and alcoholism really is ...
+There are of course plenty further important related topics I want to talk to you about, for example what is alcohol and how it affects your body and mind ... and those article you'll see down at the bottom of the page - but let me first give you my take on what I believe drug addiction and alcoholism really is ...

 What is Alcoholism and Addiction ... a Spiritual Perspective